notpoiu/MSDOORS/Script Features.md

 + Instant Leave | Instantly leaves the game when you die
 + Restart | Restart the game
 + Lobby | Leave the game and go back to the lobby
++ Auto Doors to 99 | Self explanatory

 + Speed Boost | Increases your walkspeed
 + Noclip | Lets you clip through walls